 13. Does the service provider handle the VoIP network at my office or do I need an administrator?

 There are a few options here.
 The service provider will not manage your network.
 You can have a hosted system where all the call routing is handled by the hosted provider at their facility so very little needed at your end other than the phones.
 For an IP PBX you will likely need to employ an outside company to manage it, or hire an internal administrator.
 Often an IT department will look after this.

-Yes, you will need to buy IP Phones for a business class solution.
+Yes, you will need to buy IP Phones.
 Check out our IP Phones section for guidance.

 You only need 1 CAT5 cable from the switch.
 The cable from the switch will plug into the IP phone (which itself is a layer 2 switch) and then your PC will plug into the phone using CAT5 cable.
 If the access layer switch is enabled with power over Ethernet, then you will not even require a power supply for your IP phone.
 The data and voice traffic is segmented at layer 2 by creating a different voice and data VLAN on the switch.
 The IP phone will mark the traffic at a higher precedence or class of service than the data traffic coming from the PC.
 Hence both security and traffic prioritization are taken care of by the phone itself.